-Make your wood frame.
+Make the wood frame.

 You can really make this any size you want.
 I made mine bigger just because I wanted it to also function as Christmas decor.
 Mine is 28 1/4″ high x 36″ wide.
 Stain your wood if you want to.
 I really wanted to use some of the old barn wood I used on the bottom of my kitchen island for this, but sadly I didn’t have enough here.
 Boo.

-After your wood is stained and dry, place glue on the top and bottoms of the vertical pieces, then place the horizontal pieces on top of the glue.
+After the wood is stained and dry, place glue on the top and bottoms of the vertical pieces, then place the horizontal pieces on top of the glue.
 Clamp it together or put something heavy on top of the corners.

 Let the sparkliness commence!

 To make the glittery word goodness, I used these stencils.

 The stencils are cardboard and the letters just punch right out.
 Punch out the letters and lay them out on your frame.
 There are multiples of some letters, but you may still have to reuse some letters, like the “R” if you do “Merry & Bright.”

 Starting from the end of wherever you are putting your sparkly goodness, pounce a small amount of glue onto the stencil, then immediately shake the glitter on.
 My glitter shakers came from Staples as well (can’t find a link online, but I bought them in the store anyway.)

 After you have put the glitter on, remove the stencil, and place the next letter to be stenciled on the frame.
 I put the edge of the stencil right against the letter I had just stenciled in terms of spacing (last photo).
 Continue until all your letters are done.

 Let your piece sit a while for the glue to dry, then just string raffle tickets (I used these) back and forth along the frame, securing with tape on the back.